keya1331/TSEC-HACKS---artemis/README.md

 # wild
-a platform for reporting wildlife threats — real-time, community-powered, ai-backed.
+a platform for reporting wildlife threats: real-time, community-powered, ai-backed.

 ---

 ## why it exists
 response to fires, poaching, and distress is often too slow.
-we built this to bridge the silence — between tourists, locals, and NGOs.
+we built this to bridge the silence between tourists, locals, and NGOs.

 ---

 ## what it does
 - maps and monitors incidents: fire, poaching, animal behavior
-- enables real-time reporting — anonymous and verified
+- enables real-time reporting anonymous and verified
 - analyzes photos and videos using ai: wildlife, injuries, plant life
 - predicts fire spread using weather data
 - tracks animal movement and disease